-'O, the thought that we shall be together kiss.
+O, the thought that we shall be together kiss.
 'No, no, we will not separate!
-He · I know what you are thinking about, will ask you to go with us, I know he will.
+He · I know what you are thinking about, will ask you to go with us, I know he will. him!

-'May Heaven so order it.'
-I added, returning her warm kiss, and embracing her more closely.
+'May Heaven so order it,' I added, returning her warm kiss, and embracing her 'That he is going to leave me!' she more closely.
 O, our love for each other was pure and innocent.

 We arose and hurried from our chamber to assist aunt in preparing the last breakfast for our guest.
-Ellen tried to be cheerful and joyous; but there was a load upon her heart she could not shake off .-Breakfast passed off very pleasantly, morning prayers were offered up, and the beautiful gray horse was taken from the stable and harnessed into the carriage.
-The little dog, Rose, was all life and animation, and jumped up as if he would kiss Ellen She had made much of the little spaniel, and he had a great affection for her.
+Ellen tried to be cheerful and joyous; but there was a load Breakfast passed off very pleasantly, morndog, Rose, was all life and animation, and had made much of the little spaniel, and he had a great affection for her.

-'O. Rose,' she said.
-'I wish you were going to stay with me!
+'O, Rose,' she said.
+'I wish you were